Catastrophie/Catastrophie.github.io/Software_Examples.md

 -   Engine: Unreal 4.27

 - Prometheus queries for real-time metrics
-- Self-scripted staging in c++ to gain the most recent data
+- Self-scripted staging in C++ to gain the most recent data
 - Blueprint system to output visual cues based on obtained data.

 # Past Projects